 Leaving the house with newborn for the first time can be overwhelming.
 And trust me, it will be and that’s normal.

-Almost every new mom feels anxious taking their small, fragile newborn out.
+Almost every new mom feels anxious taking their newborn outside of the house.
 But you’ll eventually get the hang of it.

-Just get ready your baby’s diaper bag, visualize where you’re going, what you need to do, give yourself a little pep talk, take a deep breath and finally open that door and go out.
-And don’t forget these moments with your little one, you can do this!
+Just prepare all your newborn’s essentials, most especially the diaper bag, visualize where you’re going and what you need to do there with your baby, give yourself a little pep talk, take a deep breath and finally open that door and go out.
+You can do this mama!